(Updated September 2013)

 Surprisingly, the GMAT Pill actually has a 50-point score increase guarantee (conditions are described below).
 That’s pretty unique for a startup company – you usually only see score guarantees from the big players (Kaplan et al).

 - How Good Is The Content?
-Over the past couple weeks I’ve spent a good deal of time watching the GMAT Pill videos, and my verdict is that the content is very good.
+I’ve spent a good deal of time watching the GMAT Pill videos, and my verdict is that the content is very good.
 It’s similar to the lessons you would get if you hired your own private GMAT tutor, and the overall cost is much less.
 The quant videos are comprehensive; as you work your way through the videos, all the various GMAT quant topics are introduced and discussed.
 The two quant sections (Problem Solving and Data Sufficiency) each have a series of “Core frameworks” videos, which are content lessons that describe how to approach particular question types.
 Additionally, each section has timed quizzes that you can do right within your web browser.
 The quiz questions tend to be challenging, and are actually labeled “600-level” or “700-level” questions.
 After completing a quiz, you see the results, and can watch an individual video explaining any questions you missed.
+There are also hundreds of additional question available through the Practice Pill platform.

 The verbal sections follow the same pattern, with one difference.
 For each verbal question, Zeke first answers it quickly through elimination.
 Then, he reviews the problem slowly and thoroughly, and explains the logic that helped him eliminate the wrong answer choices.
 This is the same method that I’d use if I was explaining a problem in-person to a student.